 Place the leaves of several mint sprigs in a mixing glass, add the simple syrup and gently muddle.
 There’s no need to use excessive pressure to release the oils from the leaves.
 Add the bourbon and prepare a silver cup, overfilled with crushed ice.
 Strain the mixture over the cup of ice.
 Stir until the cup shows signs of frost, add more crushed ice to form a dome.
 Slap a sprig of mint and tuck it into the icy glass.
 Add sipping straws and serve.

 There’s a lot of controversy around the preparation of a “proper” Mint Julep.
 How the mint is used is a serious point of contention.
 Some believe that you shouldn’t use the stems at all.
-I tend to agree, although if you are careful in your muddling, you won’t spoil the mint by making it bitter.
+We tend to agree, although if you are careful in your muddling, you won’t spoil the mint by making it bitter.
 Other recipes suggest that the cup be filled with the mint which gets muddled and rolled completely out of the glass leaving only the oils to coat its inner surface.
 Still others think you should build this directly in the cup you serve it in, leaving mint in the bottom of the cup and adding ice, bourbon and simple syrup over the top.

 If the treatment of mint isn’t controversy enough, there are plenty of recipes that insist on sugar instead of simple syrup.
 These often suggest using powdered sugar, although confectioner’s sugar would be adding starch to the mix.
 Some lay the mint in the sugar first, others muddle the mint with the sugar grains.
-I find problems dissolving granulated sugar in bourbon, and if you add water first, you might as well use a syrup.
+We find problems dissolving granulated sugar in bourbon, and if you add water first, you might as well use a syrup.
 You can even batch a mint-infused syrup ahead of time and use that instead of muddling.
 Finally, you can get really fancy by sprinkling the surface of the ice and garnish with powdered sugar.

 Most folks agree that the Mint Julep is best served in a silver cup.
 Some use an old fashioned glass with success, but the ingredient always present is crushed ice.
 You can smash ice to bits using a Lewis Bag, break it down with a hand crusher, or get it straight from your refrigerator door.
 However you get there, crushed ice in this drink is important for two reasons.
 First, it gets very cold quickly.
 A Julep needs to be frosty!
 Second, crushed ice melts readily, diluting a drink that would otherwise be too strong.
 Make no mistake, this is a spiritous beverage, but it should be tamed somewhat by the dilution allowing you to enjoy the sweet flavor of the bourbon without being hit over the head with an alcohol burn.